michalletavka/squadmc-maps/README.md

  3. `yarn run serve`
  4. adapt the baseUrl variable in the squadmc repository (`squadmc/src/App.vue`), to whatever `http-server` tells you

 # Adding new maps

 To learn how to add new maps to this repository yourself, please check out this wiki page: https://github.com/Endebert/squadmc-maps/wiki/How-to-add-new-maps-to-SquadMC

 I'm looking forward to your contributions!

+# Creating fotomaps

+TBA